WebAssembly/spec/spectec/test-prose/TEST.md

 8. If ((nt_u1 = nt) /\ sz_u1? is not defined), then:
   a.
 Let b* be $nbytes_(nt, c).
   b.
 Perform $with_mem(z, 0, (i + ao.OFFSET), ($size(nt) / 8), b*).
-9. If the type of nt_u2 is Inn, then:
+9. If nt_u2 is Inn, then:
   a.
 Let Inn be nt_u2.
   b.
 If ((nt_u1 = Inn) /\ sz_u1? is defined), then:
     1) Let ?(n) be sz_u1?.